-Far enough from downtown to feel “away” but close enough that you’ll hit check-in before the kids can mutter the first, “Are we there yet?”, the Gaylord Rockies Resort and Spa, near DIA, provides an action-packed escape for families.
+Far enough from downtown to feel “away” but close enough that you’ll hit check-in before the kids can mutter the first, “Are we there yet?”, the 85-acre Gaylord Rockies Resort and Spa provides an action-packed escape for families.
 The vibe is elevated mountain lodge with stunning mountain views and modern rooms, but the Gaylord is totally family-friendly.

-This summer, little travelers can still participate in hotel activities like scavenger hunts, live animal encounters, crafts, and lawn movie nights.
-However, be sure to call the hotel ahead to confirm that the activity you’re interested in is still happening.
+This summer, little travelers can participate in hotel activities like scavenger hunts, pool movie nights, cooking classes, and pirate and arts and crafts.
+Young guests will also dig the live, interactive Pirates & Princesses Academy show, which takes them into a fantasy world of musical tales and adventure.
+Be sure to call the hotel ahead to confirm that the activity you’re interested in is still happening.

 Overlooking the Buena Vista Whitewater Park, the Surf Hotel offers a boutique travel experience with sprawling views of the water and the Rockies.
 The luxe property sits between old town Buena Vista and the Arkansas River, and is just a short walk away from a small downtown which flaunts local breweries, shops, and family-friendly restaurants.
 Ideal for an adults-only getaway or a family trip, the Surf Hotel offers a relaxing atmosphere for every type of vacationer.

-Social distancing is easy in Buena Vista with a variety of outdoor activities like hiking, biking, fly fishing, kayaking, rafting, and rock climbing offered.
-After a day of adventure, enjoy a refreshing cocktail, like the cucumber gimlet, along with dinner at Wesley & Rose, the hotel’s quaint restaurant.
+Buena Vista offers a variety of outdoor activities like hiking, biking, fly fishing, kayaking, rafting, and rock climbing.
+After a day packed with adventure, enjoy a refreshing cocktail, like the cucumber gimlet, along with dinner at Wesley & Rose, the hotel’s quaint restaurant.
 The restaurant is open nightly from 4 p.m. to 9 p.m. and on Sundays from 8 a.m. to 2 p.m. for brunch.
 Take-out is also available if you’d rather enjoy your food and drinks in your room.

-The century-old Broadmoor in Colorado Springs reopened its expansive 5,000-acre property on June 28.
-It boasts a private lake, two championship golf courses, an award-winning spa and fitness center, five tennis courts, a zip line, 23 retail boutiques, 10 restaurants, and still more.
+The century-old Broadmoor in Colorado Springs is set on a stunning, 5,000-acre property.
+It boasts a private lake, two championship golf courses, an award-winning spa and fitness center, five tennis courts, a zip line, 23 retail boutiques, 10 restaurants, and more.
 Near the property, guests can also enjoy hiking and biking, fly fishing, falconry, horseback riding, archery, and canoeing in Cheyenne Lake.
-Although some activities and services are limited right now, there are still plenty of ways for guests to unwind.

 Ready to go: With 784 rooms, suites, and cottages, there is something for couples to large families.
 Rates start at $500/night.